Getting the Most From Your Vendor Portal

 • Integration with ERP and other Systems:

-• Seamless integration with enterprise resource planning (ERP) systems and other relevant business applications.
+• Seamless integration with ERP systems and other relevant business applications.

 • Ensures data consistency and accuracy across the organization.